openstate/program-tracker/README.md

   7. `./manage.py syncdb`
   8. `./manage.py migrate`
   9. `./manage.py runserver`
-  10. `./manage.py loaddata core/bootstrap.json`

 import
 ======

 Programs 2012:

-1. Find the id of the program you want to import
-2. Find the filename you want to import.
-This works for the files in /programmas/ where the part without the extension is the part you need to remember.
-3. Go to [url]/import/add/[filename]/to/[id]/ (e.g. /import/add/cda/to/3/)
-4. Repeat for all programs.
+1. `./manage.py import_json`

 Lipschits Data:

+1. `./manage.py loaddata core/bootstrap.json`
-1. Extract the zip into the main folder, now you have a folder named 'LipschitsBooksinXML'
+2. Extract the zip into the main folder, now you have a folder named 'LipschitsBooksinXML'
-2. Note the year you want to import, it is in the filename of the xml files in the LipschitsBooksinXML folder
+3. Note the year you want to import, it is in the filename of the xml files in the LipschitsBooksinXML folder
-3. Go to /import/add/[year]/
+4. Go to /import/add/[year]/

 license
 =======